-The Revolution
+The Sacred Wealth Revolution Manifesto

 Wealth is sacred.
 Wealth is divine.
 Wealth is liberation.
 It is not greed.
 It is not ego.
 It is the state of being to which abundance flows freely.
 It is generosity without the guilt.
 Helping without hesitation.
 Giving without guard.
 It is living your life with full expression and elevating others.
 Something that lets you heal more, give more, free more, and love more — when did that become wrong?